-There are several different batch files in the win32 and win64 subfolders in the build folder, along with a script that's used for picking the DF path.
-Use the subfolder corresponding to the architecture that you want to build for.
+There are several different batch files in the build folder along with a script that's used for picking the DF path.

 First, run set_df_path.vbs and point the dialog that pops up at a suitable DF installation which is of the appropriate version for the DFHack you are compiling.
 The result is the creation of the file DF_PATH.txt in the build directory.
 It contains the full path to the destination directory.
 You could therefore also create this file manually - or copy in a pre-prepared version - if you prefer.